Post a Smart Offer

 The abstract contract

-_newOffer for posting offers on Mangrove.
-We need to expose this, so that we can post offers using our contract.
-We expose it through functions matching the
+_retractOffer for unpublishing offers from Mangrove.
+We need to expose these functions in a restricted manner, so that only the administrator of the contract can manage offers.
+We expose them through functions matching the

 See OfferArgs for an explanation of the parameters for posting an offer.

 When using our new contract, we can inspect traces and addresses but illustrative purposes, let's insert the following to emit an event in the posthook when the offer is successfully taken.

 The contract is now complete - you can see the full example by following the links to github.

 But before deploying it on-chain, we should test it!